MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 As seen from the above images, the PLL is also able to successfully generate the clock signal.
 Even with a small lag of 1ns, the circuit is successfully functioning.

+# Final Integration and Tapeout
+There are certain important intermediate steps that have to be carried out before tapeout so that the newly created IP can interface with the external hardware components easily.
+Some examples are:
+1. I/O Padding - Since the designed IP would be sized in the order of micrometer, it cannot be connected to other hardware components using wires.
+Dedicated I/O pins have to be specified for the IP.
+2. Peripherals: In order to have serial connectivity, peripherials associated with serial communication protocols must be integrated with existing designs.
+3. Memory: If some kind of memory devices are required to interact and interface with the IP, dedicated procedures have to followed to accommodate for their operation.

+Ensuring that the IP meets all of the above criterion is a tedious task, therefore, the IP is made to ride on the Caravel Efabless SoC Vehice